mdmtk/docs/edge/source/guide/xml/response.md

 ## Notes

-XML sent into and returned from MX may differ in white spacing both before and after XML nodes and within XML nodes.
+XML sent into and returned from MXMS may differ in white spacing both before and after XML nodes and within XML nodes.
 When comparing returned XML to submitted XML you should format the white spacing to a unified pattern before making comparisons.